Measuring Returns

 How AI returns actually arrive

-The reason an averaged ROI number cannot tell you anything useful is that AI returns are not distributed like SaaS returns.
+The reason an averaged ROI number can’t tell you anything useful is that AI returns are not distributed like SaaS returns.
 A CRM produces a small uniform gain across every seat.
 AI produces a step change in a small number of seats and roughly nothing in the rest.

 The three layers that drive decisions